coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 featured-img: CompleteNet
 ---

-In this post I will explain the complete Neural Network and the intuition about how a neural network learns from data.
+In this post, I will explain the complete Neural Network and the intuition about how a neural network learns from data.

 By the end of this post, you will have the in-depth understanding of forward propagation in a feed-forward neural network.
 I will focus on the math part as well and we will be using [numpy](https://pypi.org/project/numpy/) for numerical calculations in python.
-In the end, you will be able to implement the complete neural network with forward propagation.
+By the end, you will be able to implement the complete neural network with forward propagation.

-This post assumes that you have an basic understanding of activation functions and are familiar with terms like weights and biases.
-If all these seem alien to you.
-Read [this](https://coder3101.github.io/understanding-ff-nn/)  and come back here again.
+This post assumes that you have a basic understanding of activation functions and are familiar with terms like weights and biases.
+If all these seem alien to you read [this](https://coder3101.github.io/understanding-ff-nn/) and come back here again.

 ## A Neural Network